Contributing to the ChinaSource Blog

 - The post will be reviewed by our editorial team, which reserves the right to edit for style and accuracy, or, if need be, ask you to make necessary revisions.

 - Submissions must be original and not previously published elsewhere.
 Once published by ChinaSource the post is the property of ChinaSource and may not be submitted to other publications without permission.
 Of course you are welcome to post it on your personal site provided it is linked to the ChinaSource post.

-- If possible, submit a large photo (1000 pixels or more) to accompany your post.
+- If possible, submit a large photo (1200 pixels across or more) to accompany your post.
 It may be your own photo, or from another source.
 If it is not your own, the photo must be licensed via Creative Commons.
 No copyrighted photos may be used without permission from the photographer.

 - Please include a brief biographical sketch that highlights your professional and/or academic background, China experience, and any personal information that you’d like to share.

 - If you prefer not to use your real name, feel free to adopt a pen name and include a simple statement of experience for the bio information.

 - If it is appropriate, include a photo/head-shot with your submission.

 While we encourage debate and discussion, we will not accept submissions that are overly political in nature or denigrate different approaches to service in China.